lszymanski7/boilerplate-js/docs/FEATURES.md

 ## Webpack

+[Webpack](https://webpack.js.org/) is a powerful open-source JavaScript module bundler widely used in modern web development.
+Its primary purpose is to manage and optimize the front-end codebase by bundling together various assets, such as JavaScript files, stylesheets, images, and more.
+Webpack treats all these assets as modules and builds a dependency graph, allowing it to efficiently package them for deployment.
+In this project, it has been configured to offer the following features:

-1. **Webpack Configuration Split:** The webpack configuration has been divided into three files, adapted to both development and production environments.
+1. **Webpack Configuration Split:** The webpack configuration has been divided into three files ([webpack.common.js](https://github.com/lszymanski7/boilerplate-js/blob/main/config/webpack/webpack.common.js), [webpack.dev.js](https://github.com/lszymanski7/boilerplate-js/blob/main/config/webpack/webpack.dev.js) and [webpack.prod.js](https://github.com/lszymanski7/boilerplate-js/blob/main/config/webpack/webpack.prod.js)), adapted to both development and production environments.
 This modular approach enhances maintainability and ensures efficient handling of environment-specific optimizations.
 It was created using `webpack-merge` for easier management.

 2. **Development Server Support:** The configuration includes robust support for the `webpack-dev-server`, offering a smooth development experience.
 Features like Hot Module Replacement (HMR) and source maps (`eval-source-map`) are leveraged to facilitate rapid iteration and effective debugging.